How to Make a Resume for Your First Job (+ Template)

 Get job ready with Coursera

-Whether you’re a high school student, college graduate, or working professional looking to switch careers, start building the in-demand skills you’ll need for a digital job with a Professional Certificate on Coursera.
+Making a resume for your first job is an experience you’ll only have to do once.
+After you find a job, you’ll start filling in future versions of your resume with professional experience.
+Until then, focus on any type of life experience you’ve had to help prepare for your first job.
+Whether you’re a high school student, college graduate, or working professional looking to switch careers, start building the in-demand skills needed for a digital job with a Professional Certificate on Coursera.
 Explore options for data science, cybersecurity, IT support, and project management.

 Article sources